Government services, schools, colleges, courts and parks: What's open, closed and canceled because of coronavirus

 The school district began limited food deliveries March 16 to vulnerable students at homeless shelters, motels and other transitional settings.
 Those deliveries will continue for at least two weeks.

-Guilford County Schools has set up close to 90 grab-and-go food sites across the county for any children 18 or younger.
+Guilford County Schools has set up nearly 100 grab-and-go food sites across the county for any children 18 or younger.
 Meals — lunch for that day and breakfast for the following morning — are available to be picked up from 11 a.m. to noon Monday through Friday.

 Children may pick up food at any grab-and-go site regardless of assigned school.
 Here are the locations at the county's public schools: